-If lockers and/or desks are issued to students, lockers and desks are school property, and the school reserves the right to search lockers and desks at any time.
+Map Academy has the right to inspect a student's locker or desk.
+If lockers and/or desks are issued to students, lockers and desks a're school property and the school reserves the right to search lockers and desks at any time.
 At Map Academy, some lockers will be available for student use.
 Students have no expectation of privacy in regard to the contents of their lockers or desks.

-- 1. Lockers and desks are the property of Map Academy.
+- Lockers and desks are the property of Map Academy.
 Map Academy maintains control of all locks affixed to lockers.
-No other locks are permitted and such locks will be removed by school officials. - 2.
-Students shall not have any expectation of privacy in school lockers and desks and should be aware that school lockers and desks may be searched at any time by school officials. - 3.
+No other locks are permitted and such locks will be removed by school officials. - Students shall not have any expectation of privacy in school lockers and desks and should be aware that school lockers and desks may be searched at any time by school officials. - 3.
 It is prohibited to store any items/substances in violation of any school rule or Federal, State, or Local law in a locker or desk. - 4.
-Items/substances prohibited from being in school, including in lockers and desks, include but are not limited to: guns/knives/weapons (real or fake), drugs and/or alcohol, fireworks/explosives, fire/smoke/odor producing products, and any other item which may disrupt the educational environment or other evidence of a school rule or legal violation. - 5.
-Students should be aware that, at the discretion of a school administrator, a student's locker or desk may be searched at any time and prohibited items/substances will be seized.
+Items/substances prohibited from being in lockers include but are not limited to: guns/knives/weapons (real or fake), drugs and/or alcohol, fireworks/explosives, fire/smoke/odor producing products, and any other item which may disrupt the educational environment or other evidence of a school rule or legal violation. - Students should be aware that, at the discretion of a school administrator, a student's locker or desk may be searched at any time and prohibited items/substances will be seized.